-But we paid no heed, we were too enamoured with our surroundings to be bothered by the discord of others.
+But we paid no heed, we were too enamoured with all the things to do in Guatemala, and our stunning surroundings, to be bothered by the discord of others.
 Between sidestepping massive potholes on the sidewalk and roads, we feasted on all the brilliant colours.
 After months in mostly grey, white and chilly Wisconsin, the blue sky was a welcoming sight, as were the varied hues of the buildings lining the streets.

 The people were so friendly.
 Common nods, holas, gentle smiles.
 We’ve been caught up in the fast-paced North American and European cultures for too long, the laid-back nature of the Guatemalans eased us quickly.